CeeLo Green: Controversies

-On August 31, 2014, Green was criticized for tweets relating to his sexual battery court case.
-Two of his specific tweets regarding rape were "People who have really been raped REMEMBER!!!" and "If someone is passed out they're not even WITH you consciously! so WITH Implies consent."
+On August 31, 2014, Green was criticized for tweets relating to his sexual battery case, including, "People who have really been raped REMEMBER!!!," and "If someone is passed out they're not even WITH you consciously! so WITH Implies consent."
 After sending a number of tweets on the topic of rape, he temporarily deactivated his Twitter account.
 He re-activated it a number of hours later, tweeting the following apology: "I truly and deeply apologize for the comments attributed to me on Twitter.
 Those comments were idiotic, untrue and not what I believe."